iree-org/iree-template-runtime-cmake/README.md

 ### Compiling the Sample Module

-This sample assumes that the latest IREE compiler release is installed and used to compile the module.
+This sample assumes that a compatible IREE compiler release is installed and used to compile the module.
 For many users upgrading their `iree-compiler` install when they bump their submodule should be sufficient to ensure the compiler and runtime are compatible.
 In the future the compiler and runtime will have more support for version shifting.

 The sample currently assumes a CPU HAL driver and only produces a VMFB supporting that.
 Additional compiler options can be used to change the target